b3-exmo/b3-exmo.github.io/docs/Doctrines/Polygamy.md

 This directly contradicts the apologetic that I’ve heard that due to warfare and poor sanitation that there were more women than men, and they weren’t legally allowed to own a home, therefore polygamy was for charitable purposes.
 No. This is empirical evidence that the reverse is true.

 This does not mean that in places like Kirtland or Palmyra that the populations matched this exact ratio, but it’s the best indicator I can really hope for.
-Across America, those aged over 20, there were about 40,000 more men.
+Across America, for women aged over 20, there were about 40,000 more men.
 The idea that women were vulnerable and houseless is not far-fetched, but Brigham Young taking fifty wives for charitable purposes only does not work.
 I will not believe it.

 US Census Bureau started tracking in 1890, and shows the average age for women getting married was 22.
 Grown adult men marrying sixteen year olds was not normal in the United States.
 In the church, it was.